zizdlp/frpc/getting-started/concepts.md

 # Concepts

 fRPC is, at its core, a code generator - one which uses the Frisbee messaging framework as its underlying transport mechanism.
 It hooks into the `protoc` compiler and generates an RPC framework that matches the `proto3` spec provided to it.

 Frisbee was designed to allow developers to define their own messaging protocols, while having a library that would handle all the lower level implementation for them.

-<Tooltip tip="Request/Reply systems where the request is sent to a remote service which then replies back to the caller">RPC Frameworks</Tooltip>
-are implementations of the Request/Reply pattern, and so fRPC generates the necessary Frisbee code to handle that messaging pattern.
+RPC Frameworks[^1] are implementations of the Request/Reply pattern, and so fRPC generates the necessary Frisbee code to handle that messaging pattern.

 There are three main components to fRPC: